Randomized maximum-contrast selection: subagging for large-scale regression: Proofs of the Main Results

 \subsubsection{Optimal choice of $\lambda_N$}

-We show that proposed aggregated sub-Lasso estimators are better than random guessing in the sense of \eqref{eq:rg}.
-As expected, such property is not achieved for all values of $\lambda_N$, as for quite small values of $\lambda_N$, too many variables (possibly even $p$) might be selected.
-By analyzing equation \eqref{eq:rg} and utilizing results of Theorem \ref{thm:3} we infer that the sequence of $\lambda_N$ that achieves control of false positives and allows results of Theorem \ref{thm:3} to hold, is the optimum of the following stochastic optimization problem
+Next, we show that proposed aggregated sub-Lasso estimators are better than the random guess in the sense of \eqref{eq:rg}.
+As expected, such property is not achieved for all values of $\lambda_N$.
+By analyzing equation \eqref{eq:rg} and utilizing results of Theorem \ref{thm:21}, we infer that the sequence of $\lambda_N$ that achieves control of false positives and allows results of Theorem \ref{thm:21} to hold, is the optimum of the following optimization problem